Should Mental Health Counseling Be Required For All EMT/Paramedics?

 Feelings of powerlessness, lowered self-esteem and self-blame can overwhelm some EMTs after years of working in the field.
 This is one of the reasons why first responder suicide rates are also so high.
 They cannot carry the memories of these terrible events any longer and look for a way out.
 This does not have to happen.
 Public safety managers can become more aware of what services are available for their staff.

 Who to turn to?

-BetterHelp offers an easy search service to find local, trained specialists who can deal with the emotional well-being needed to perform properly in EMS.
+BetterHelp offers an easy search service to find local, trained specialists who can help EMTs and other public safety personnel manage their stress and emotional well-being, to perform properly in their jobs and feel better about themselves.
 It's often said that you can't help others if you can't help yourself.
-This should also be applied to mental needs as well if you want to be a successful lifesaver.
+This should also be applied to your own mental health needs as well if you want to be a successful lifesaver.